Democracy and the Culture of Encounter

 Location: Healey Family Student Center Social Room Map

 Pope Francis's call for a culture of encounter—a central theme of his pontificate—has particular relevance in our era of democratic crisis.
 Many scholars and commentators have emphasized the importance of civil dialogue and mutual respect if we are to move beyond our deep ideological and political divisions.
 Pope Francis, drawing on his theological training and experience as archbishop of Buenos Aires, developed the idea of encounter as a way to fully recognize the depth of our differences while seeking to bridge them for the common good.
-The Berkley Center's Thomas Banchoff and Paul Elie will be joined by two leading democratic theorists, Robert Talisse and Nadia Urbinati, for a conversation about Francis' concept and how it relates to our crisis of democracy in both the United States and around the world.
-Reception to follow.
+The Berkley Center's Thomas Banchoff and Paul Elie were joined by two leading democratic theorists, Robert Talisse and Nadia Urbinati, for a conversation about Francis' concept and how it relates to our crisis of democracy in both the United States and around the world.
+A reception followed.

-This event is sponsored by the Culture of Encounter Project at the Berkley Center for Religion, Peace, and World Affairs, the Initiative on Catholic Social Thought and Public Life, and the Georgetown Democracy Initiative at Georgetown University; the Institute for Advanced Catholic Studies at USC; and Commonweal Magazine.
-It is made possible through the support of the Henry R. Luce Foundation.
+This event was sponsored by the Culture of Encounter Project at the Berkley Center for Religion, Peace, and World Affairs and the Institute for Advanced Catholic Studies at USC in collaboration with the Initiative on Catholic Social Thought and Public Life, the Georgetown Democracy Initiative, and Commonweal Magazine.
+It was made possible through the support of the Henry R. Luce Foundation.

 Discover similar content through these related topics and regions.